ec-europa/nexteuropa_dashboard_agent/README.md

 * You can set a range of allowed IP's.

 Go to:
-* /admin/reports/nexteuropa-dashboard/[siteUUID] to retrieve the list of used modules
+* /admin/reports/nexteuropa-dashboard/ to retrieve the list of used modules.
-* and /admin/reports/user-login/[siteUUID] to get a one time user login link for user id 1.
+* /admin/reports/user-login/super_admin to get a one time user login link for user id 1.
+* /admin/reports/user-login/user_administrator to get a one time user login link for user user_administrator.

+For these requests, a parameter called NETOKEN must be added in HTTP Request header with as value the [siteUUID].
 ~~~~
 ~~~~
 #### Disclaimer